For a long time art has been my sanctuary. My art practice has helped me to cultivate peace and renewal in the face of adversity.

 By practicing the art of intentional, holistic creating, on a regular basis, you can shift those blocks.

 Studies are showing how art making and cultural engagement is beneficial for recovery and overcoming mental health challenges.

-For many years I have explored a variety of creative endeavors including tattooing, jewelry making, clothing design, printmaking, illustration, coloring books. painting, ceramics, sculpture, collaging, digital new media and photography, modeling, web and graphic design, holistic arts board game development.
+For many years I have committed my life to the practice of art making.
+I create art commercially and for personal wellbeing.
+People often ask me what my medium is.
+I have to say I am a multimedia artist as the list of mediums is long; tattooing, jewelry making, clothing design, printmaking, illustration, coloring books. painting, ceramics, sculpture, collaging, digital new media and photography, modeling, web and graphic design, board game development.

-My focus ever since has been to cultivate my art wellness practice with a goal of teaching.
-I have also been exploring ceramic sculpture as a therapeutic craft along with new media and printmaking to express the connection I feel with the redwood forest and my growing interest in environmental studies.
+My focus as of 2020 is to teach others how to cultivate an art wellness practice Since moving to the North Coast, I have been exploring ceramic sculpture as both commercial and therapeutic craft along with new media and printmaking to express the connection I feel with the redwood forest and the importance of nature conservation.